techidaily/site-win11-tips/source/_posts/window-management-adding-this-pc-to-windows-desktop.md

 ![Click OK After Unchecking the Box Beside Computer in Desktop Icons Settings Window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/4-click-ok-after-unchecking-the-box-beside-computer-in-desktop-icons-settings-window.jpg)

- Similar to how we have added the "This PC" icon, you can[add other icons to your desktop in Windows](https://www.makeuseof.com/how-to-add-icon-to-desktop-windows/) , such as Recycle Bin, Network, and Control Panel.
+ Similar to how we have added the "This PC" icon, you can [add other icons to your desktop in Windows](https://www.makeuseof.com/how-to-add-icon-to-desktop-windows/) , such as Recycle Bin, Network, and Control Panel.

  Don't restore the icon settings after making this change.
 This will reverse our recent change, and the "This PC" icon will again disappear.